 This is one of those controversial posts no one likes to talk about but I think it’s important.
-Everyone wants to believe that their doctors have their best intentions when it comes to their child’s health and well-being.
-But, that doesn’t always mean they’ve done the research to the best of their knowledge.
-Now that I have a child, I am constantly researching and trying to make the best choices for me and my family.
+Everyone wants to believe that their doctors have their best interest when it comes to their child’s health and well-being.
+But, that doesn’t always mean they’ve done the research beyond their standard practice.
+Now that I have 2 kids, I am constantly researching and trying to make the best choices for me and my family.

 There is this brilliant, but anonymous pediatrician who states great points about the synthetic vitamin K shot. (yes, the one they give your child at birth)

 Do you know what “synthetic vitamin K” enthusiasts don’t understand?
 The thought that babies (and all animals for that matter) have lower levels of vitamin K at birth for a beneficial, protective, reason.
 I’m just going to throw these “common sense-based” thoughts out there but let’s consider them: and BTW this goes for the Drops as well as the Shot.